Drug information

 Where can I find more information about acyclovir?

-- Recommendations on the HIV-related uses of acyclovir, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.
+- Recommendations on the HIV-related uses of acyclovir, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents With HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children With and Exposed to HIV.

 - This Patient Version drug summary is based on the following FDA label(s): Capsule; Injection (solution); Suspension; Tablet.
+The Precautions section of the labels include information for people using acyclovir.

 - The American Hospital Formulary Service (AHFS) Patient Medication Information for acyclovir and acyclovir injection available from MedlinePlus.

-Last Reviewed: June 14, 2023
+Last Reviewed: June 12, 2025